craigsturgis/philosophy/life/core-values.md

 The world is full of people who act in bad faith, but the world I want to live in is one in which that is acknowledged but good faith is supported and rewarded.
 I want to walk the path I want others to walk.

 ----
-[^1](https://amzn.to/349xeD5 ""Do my best" is a key feature of active questions, a concept I learned from Marshall Goldsmith's "Triggers""): "Do my best" is a key feature of active questions, a concept I learned from Marshall Goldsmith's ["Triggers”](https://amzn.to/349xeD5)*
+[^1]: "Do my best" is a key feature of active questions, a concept I learned from Marshall Goldsmith's ["Triggers”](https://amzn.to/349xeD5)

 (This post contains an [affiliate link](https://craigsturgis.com/affiliate-links).)